cby-pku/boyuanchen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a sophomore undergraduate majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/).
+I am a junior undergraduate majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/).

 I am fortunate to be advised by Professor [Yaodong Yang](https://www.yangyaodong.com/) at the Institute for AI, Peking University.